-I’ve rounded up the top 10 small beach destinations for a traditional package holiday with both character and convenience.
+Here are 10 of the best small beach destinations for a traditional package holiday with both character and convenience.

-Package holidays have somewhat fallen out of favour these days, although they’ve been noted as a trend for 2018 as travellers look back to tour operators for value and reassurance.
+Package holidays have somewhat fallen out of favour these days, although travellers still look to tour operators for value and reassurance.
 If you’re heading to the beach this summer then it can often work out cheaper and easier than going DIY.
 It also means your holiday is financially protected through ATOL and ABTA.

 It doesn’t mean you need to compromise on location though.
 There are plenty of great little spots if you know where to look.
 I’ve found that TUI has the best selection of package holidays to small and friendly destinations from the UK.